"The journey of a thousand miles begins with one single step"

 Building a Home for Phumie Ndlovu

-The above article pretty much sums it all up.
+The above article sums it up!

 This project started with raising money for bricks to assist Phumie in rebuilding her collapsing home.